Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [x] **small build** - Document using `cypher-shell` from within the tc-neo4j container. → [[Using cypher-shell to Access torchcell Database|dendron://torchcell/database.docker#using-cypher-shell-to-access-torchcell-database]]
 - [x] **small build** try small bulk import. → Did with subset of `DmfCostanzo2016` and this works well.
 We just have a ton of debug duplicates messages since we are importing multiple datasets.
 The container only runs with 4 cpus.
 I believe I set this in docker desktop settings, but a bit unsure.

+- [ ] **docker volumes** - map local `"data/torchcell"` to docker `"data/torchcell"`

-- [ ]
+- [ ] **query index** - After building lmdb, also create experiment and graph label indices.

 - [ ] **small build** fix issue with neo4j desktop import on `SmfKuzmin2018` issue data..
 Forget what the actual error is.
 Investigated report and found `PhenotypeMemberOf` had couldn't make link due to missing phenotype node.
 The `reference_phenotype` was missing.
 Added for loop block for `experiment_reference_index` to add data to other other than `SmfKuzmin2018`.

 - [ ] **small build** We should have three workflows... bash script, VsCode tasks.
 One is `tcdb_build` always copying script from local since this should be fast, `tcdb_build_image_fresh` which rebuilds the image, pulls the image then runs build., and `tcdb_build_stable` which uses the the latest pypi package for building.
 This give a nice checkpoint for different datasets.
 - [ ] **local lmdb** query should be used to write an `lmdb` to raw along with some txt description possibly.
 This separates the query raw `lmdb` key-value store writing nicely with the `CellDataset`.
 I want to keep index creation on the side of the query.
 There are some that are dead obvious.
 Like label in phenotype, and experiment origin.
-Additional indices can always be created later, but I think these two are essentialy for now.
+Additional indices can always be created later, but I think these two are essentially for now.

 - [ ] **small build** - Check other fitness adapters.